shermand100/PiNodeXMR/README.md

 #### Start/Stop Blockchain Explorer
 As the title says, use this to manually start/stop the explorer.

-When the explorer is started it also updates a flag elsewhere in the system so that the explorer will be strated on system boot (in case of power cycle).
+When the explorer is started it also updates a flag elsewhere in the system so that the explorer will be started on system boot (in case of power cycle).
 This flag is then removed on the manual stop selection.

 #### Prune Node
 I think this is the simplest method for new users.
 By using the command this way the pruning binary will display it's progress and once complete will edit all start commands to use the pruning feature on future starts.
 For this reason the prune option can only be used once, and the node doesn't currently have a script to reverse the process.
 Once you have signalled your node to be a pruned node it is fixed as such.
 I will include instructions at a later date for how to revert back to full-node.

 #### Pop Blocks
 Another new feature.
-This uses a blockchain tool stored on yuor system to remove a specified number of blocks from the end of the blockchain.
+This uses a blockchain tool stored on your system to remove a specified number of blocks from the end of the blockchain.
 It will prompt you for a value, and that many blocks will be removed.

 Ensure the blockchain is not in use by the node or explorer first, (stop them).

-This can be used is you have blockchain transaction errors preventing you from completeing a sync.
+This can be used is you have blockchain transaction errors preventing you from completing a sync.
 It can help avoid a lengthy re-start sync from scratch.

 ### Extra Network Tools

 ![Network-Tools](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots/network-tools.png)

 ### Install tor
-From v3 of PiNode-XMR tor is no longer installed by default due the pottential for a user to encounter trouble from cencorship, political or legal issues in their country.
-Therefore use this option to add the tool and enbale the tor mode on the web UI.
+From v3 of PiNode-XMR tor is no longer installed by default due the potential for a user to encounter trouble from censorship, political or legal issues in their country.
+Therefore use this option to add the tool and enable the tor mode on the web UI.
 Once installed see https://github.com/shermand100/pinode-xmr#tor below for how it works, and how it affects your privacy.

 ### tor NYX
 Is a bandwidth monitoring utility for tor, (Previously tor-arm).

 Detailed bandwidth stats are available when running as a tor node using the nyx utility.
-(Available for Raspbery Pi image only) It is installed as a package with the "Install tor" option mentioned above.
+(Available for Raspberry Pi image only) It is installed as a package with the "Install tor" option mentioned above.

-Selecting tor NYX will bring you to the terminal and be promtped for the controller password, use: `PiNodeXMR`
+Selecting tor NYX will bring you to the terminal and be prompted for the controller password, use: `PiNodeXMR`

 ![tor-ARM screenshot](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots/arm.png)